uphold/fastify-openapi-router-plugin/README.md

 - `operation` is the raw API operation that activated the Fastify route.
 - `security` is an object where keys are security scheme names and values the returned `data` field from security handlers.
 - `securityReport`: A detailed report of the security verification process.
-Check the [Error handler](#error-handler) section for more information.
+Check the [`securityErrorMapper`](#security-error-mapper) section for more information.

 **Example**